jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 you might want to digest them for awhile, rather than trying to grind through scores of CAGED shapes and fingerings in one sitting.

-So skim ahead to the next chapter on major harmony.
+So skim ahead to the next section on ergonomics, and then continue on to the chapter on major harmony.
 Later on,
-if you find you need to learn a couple more chord shapes to play in one of the major key positions, refer back to the CAGED chapter to study those shapes.
+if you find you need to learn a couple more chord shapes to play in one of the major key positions, refer back to the CAGED chapter to study those particular shapes.

 ### Use for reference